Welcome message…

 Biography

-Amy Tompkins is an literary agent for adult authors, childrenÕs authors and/or illustrators with the Transatlantic Agency.
+Amy Tompkins is a literary agent at the Transatlantic Agency.
 She has worked in publishing since 2002 and has been with the Transatlantic Agency since 2007.
 She represents childrenÕs authors, adult authors, select illustrators, and is the international rights agent for Islandport Press.
 Amy is a graduate of the Publishing Program at Ryerson University, and has an MA in English Language and Literature.
 She is the Secretary of PACLA (the Professional Association of Canadian Literary Agents), and teaches in the Creative Book Publishing Program at Humber College in Toronto.

 Notes